spitfire8790/learn2code/Phase-0-Absolute-Beginnings/Module-0.2-HTML-Fundamentals.md

 ## Learning Objectives
 By the end of this module, you will be able to:
 - Understand HTML's role in structuring web content
-- Create semantic, accessible HTML for property websites
+- Create semantic, accessible HTML for websites
 - Build forms for property search and contact functionality
 - Implement proper document structure and organisation
 - Apply best practices for HTML in professional property applications